jupyterlab-contrib/jupyter-ui-toolkit/README.md

 ## Release

-The UI Toolkit is currently in a public preview.
+The UI Toolkit is currently in a proof of concept.
 Track progress towards 1.0 [here](https://github.com/jupyterlab-contrib/jupyter-ui-toolkit/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.0).
 Styles and API are not guarantee between minor versions prior to v1.0.0.

 ## Getting started